apnadkarni/blt/man/graph.rst

     if the element is also currently displayed (see the element's **show** operation).
 If *elemName* is "", the marker is always drawn.
 The default is "".

+  **-height**  *numPixels*

+    Specifies the height to assign to the marker's window.
+If this option isn't specified, or if it is specified as "", then the window is given whatever height the widget requests internally.

   **-hide**  *boolean*